DiFarGon/fruit-farm/README.md

 # Autonomous Agents & Multi-Agent Systems Project

 ### About:
 This environment consists of a two dimensional grid, with apples placed on it (represented by red circles), and each square of the grid can only have at most one apple.
-The ini- tial state of the environment has a set number of apples that are placed on the grid randomly.
+The initial state of the environment has a set number of apples that are placed on the grid randomly.
 In subsequent iterations of time these apples propagate to near empty squares with a predetermined chance.
-The environment can also suffer from what we call "natural disasters", an event that makes it so that every apple currently on the grid has a 50% chance of disappearing, and this has a set chance of happening every iteration.
+The environment can also suffer from natural disasters, an event that makes it so that every apple currently on the grid has a 50% chance of disappearing, and this has a set chance of happening every iteration.

 ![Example with 4 agents (blue) and 20 apples (red)](example_pic.png)